Brand, Workspaces & seats

 Edit access & remove people

 - Brand role is Owner-only.
-If you’re not an Owner, the role dropdown is greyed out behind a padlock.
+If you’re not an Owner, that dropdown is greyed out behind a padlock.
+Everything below it — Workspaces, roles, visibility, pipelines — you can still edit.

 - To remove someone from one Workspace, just untick it here and save — there’s no separate button.
 They keep their access to every other Workspace.